code-with-amitk/Code-examples/System-Design/scalable/twitter/README.md

 ### A. REQUIREMENTS
 #### A1.
 FUNCTIONAL
-  1. **Followers**
+  1. **Search**
+     - Any twitter user can search any other twitter user by name.
+  2. **Adding myself as Follower**
+     - Let's suppose user-1 searches user-2, then user-1 can add himself as follower of user-2.
-     - Can see the tweets(text,videos,photos) of people they follow on their timeline.
+     - User-1 can see the tweets(text,videos,photos) of people he follow on their timeline.
-     - Can mark any tweet as favourite.
+     - Any user can mark any tweet as favourite.
-     - Can reply to tweets
+     - User can reply to tweets.
-  2. **Followed**
+  3. **Posting Tweets**
-     - Post tweet < 150 characters.
+     - Any user can post tweet < 150 characters.
-  3. **Search**
-     - Both followers, followed can search any person.

 #### A2.
 NON-FUNCTIONAL
   - S<sup>3</sup> L<sup>3</sup> C<sup>2</sup> A<sup>3</sup> R<sup>2</sup> F